 When to Harvest Toro Blueberries

 It’s important to harvest Toro blueberries soon after they are ripe in July.
-Read this article before harvesting fresh berries to make sure that you know the right time to pick blueberries.
+Learn when the right time to pick blueberries is before harvesting fresh berries to make sure you’re doing it right!

 Common Uses For Toro Blueberries